Zankoku-Okuno/epigrams/README.md

 State is like a biological weapon: powerful stuff, but unless carefully controlled, it will infect everything.

 Building it wrong to please the untrained is just doubling-down on stupid.

+Programmers in your language have always had access to the tools you're adding: it's called Lisp.